 There is no annual fee for this card.
-However, there is a 3% foreign transaction fee imposed on all charges outside of the U.S. This card carries an introductory 0% APR on purchases and balance transfers for the first 12 months and a variable APR of 14.74% to 20.74% thereafter.
+However, there is a 3% foreign transaction fee imposed on all charges outside of the U.S. This card carries an introductory 0% for 12 months and then an APR of 14.74% - 20.74% Variable thereafter.

 Chase Ink Business Preferred

 Chase Ink Business Preferred offers new cardholders 80,000 bonus points after spending $5,000 on purchases in the first three months.
 This is equivalent to $1,000 toward travel rewards when they’re redeemed through the Chase Ultimate Rewards portal.

 Cardholders earn three points for the first $150,000 spent in combined purchases on travel and select business categories.
 They’ll earn one point for every dollar spent on everything else, with no limits to the points they can earn.
 Points can be redeemed for cash back, travel, gift cards, and more.
 There’s no minimum required to redeem points for cash.
 As with Ink Business Cash, cardholders will receive access to the Ink Mobile App, free employee cards, extended warranty protection, and purchase protection.

 This card has a $95 annual fee but no foreign transaction fees.
 It carries an APR of 17.49% - 22.49% Variable for purchases and balance transfers.

 Which Card Is Right for Your Small Business?